Last Updated on March 25, 2025 by Rakibul Islam

 Apart from identifying the details about where they’re coming from, the way users behave on your website can also help segment them accordingly.
 There are a few broad aspects that can be used here.

-• New vs Returning Customers: Make a clear distinction between new and returning visitors.
+- New vs. Returning Customers: A clear distinction between new and returning visitors is crucial for Visitor Segmentation Personalization.
 Returning visitors can further be segmented as customers and non-buyers.
 For returning customers, you can also show them content like ‘previously viewed items’ and more.
-For new visitors and returning customers, the experience can be personalized by showing them offer coupons, discounts etc, to encourage further engagement.
-Here’s an example of a modal popup TrueReligion used for first-time visitors
+For new visitors and returning customers, the experience can be personalized by showing them coupons and discounts to encourage further engagement.
+Here’s an example of a modal popup TrueReligion used for first-time visitors.

 Customizing the experience as per behavioral attitudes takes a larger part when you move to implement personalization at an individual level for each user.